-The main objective of Deposit Mobilization is to convert idle saving into active saving".
+The main objective of Deposit Mobilization is to convert idle saving into active saving" (NBL, 2037 NO.4, p: 7).
 Saving refers to that part of the total income which is more than the expenditure of the individual.
 In other words, saving = Total income - total expenditure.
 Basically saving can be divided into two parts: Voluntary saving & Compulsory Savings.
 Amount deposited in different accounts of Commercial Bank, investment in government securities are some examples of voluntary saving.
 A commercial bank collects deposit through different accounts like fixed, saving & current.